davebenson/doom4-walkthrough/README.md

 It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
 Just make sure you find:
-* Codex Entry "..." in a dead-end room with some armor
+* CODEX ENTRY "..." in a dead-end room with some armor
 * SECRET 3.4 / Rocket Launcher:  To get to this secret area, you'll have to jump up to a nondescript ledge.
 Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
 Looking at that, the duct is just to the right of it.
 Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.1???

 There are three access points to this convoluted area.